Myth busting: Fruits with bad reputations

 Bananas are a low GI fruit rich in potassium and a great source of fibre.
 Contrary to popular belief, there is no fat in a banana and in the context of eating a well-balanced diet, they are certainly not ‘fattening’.

 Some people may believe that bananas contain ‘too much sugar’.
-While it is true, the starch and natural sugar content changes depending on how ripe a banana is, in reality, the total carbohydrate content per serve is the most critical factor.
+While bananas do contain sugar, the starch and natural sugar content changes depending on how ripe a banana is and the most important factor is the total carbohydrate content per serve.
 A small banana translates to one exchange of carbohydrate, making them well suited to a snack.
 A large or extra-large banana can translate to two exchanges, so if this is above what you are recommended, only eat half.

 These delicious round berries come in a wide variety of types and are the original source of antioxidants found in wine.
 Compared to wine however, grapes are better for the waist line and higher in water content, making them a hydrating snack.
 While some are concerned about the sugar content of grapes, they are in fact Low GI and a handful (20 grapes) is equivalent to just one carbohydrate exchange.